Scythris picaepennis

 Scythris picaepennis is a moth of the family Scythrididae first described by Adrian Hardy Haworth in 1828.
 It is found in Europe.

 Description

+The moth has a wingspan of circa 10 mm.
+Abdomen in female beneath with ochreous-whitish blotch extending over two or more anteapical segments.
+Forewings moderately long-pointed, dark bronzy-fuscous, with scattered whitish hair-scales, especially towards apex.
+Hindwings, dark purplish-fuscous.
+Larva dull grey-green, with several whitish lines; dots blackish; head brown-black.

-The moth has a wingspan of circa 10 mm and is on the wing in July.
+It is on the wing in July.

 The larvae feed in a web on many herbs including common rock-rose (Helianthemum nummularium), common bird's-foot trefoil (Lotus corniculatus), plantains (Plantago species), devil's-bit scabious (Succisa pratensis); thyme (Thymus praecox subsp praecox) and wild thyme (Thymus polytrichus).